 Meanwhile, heat the oil in a frypan and add the onion and garlic.
 Sauté until the onion is golden and the garlic has begun to brown.
 Add the sweet potato and zucchini along with the rosemary, parsley, tarragon and nutmeg and continue to cook until the zucchini releases most of its liquid.
 Turn off heat.

 In the bowl of a food processor, grind the sunflower seeds, flax seeds and soy flour until it reaches the consistency of a fine meal.
 Add the onion-vegetable mixture and process until almost smooth.
 Add the cooked buckwheat to the processor; process until desired consistency is reached (I like it perfectly smooth, more like a conventional pate; you can leave it a bit grainy if you prefer).
-Stir in the 1/2 cup buckwheat by hand, but do not process again.
 Season with salt and pepper.

 Turn the mixture into the prepared pan and bake 1 hour to 70 minutes, until the outside is crisp and browned.
 Allow to cool for 10-15 minutes before slicing.
 Makes 6-8 servings.
 May be frozen.